-Strategy 1B: Minimize negative impacts development has on farms.
+Strategy 1C: Minimize negative impacts of new development on farms.

-- B.1: Ensure adequate setbacks and stormwater controls for new residential development. - B.2: Consider a requirement of agricultural buffers for major subdivisions in certain zoning districts. - Update the Unified Development Code to require the preservation or planting of buffers for major subdivisions that will be located adjacent to working farmland.
+- C.1: Promote only low density development in agricultural areas. - C.2: Ensure adequate setbacks and stormwater controls for new residential development. - C.3: Consider a requirement of agricultural buffers for major subdivisions in certain zoning districts. - Update the Unified Development Code to require the preservation or planting of buffers for major subdivisions that will be located adjacent to working farmland.